Talk to a Lawyer about Your Family Law Situation

 During your marriage, you accumulate things.
 Those things could be tangible things like vehicles or abstract things like financial assets.
 Divorce means splitting those things “evenly.”

-Let’s start with the tangibles; cars, property, and the like.
+Let’s start with tangibles such as cars, property, and the like.
 Equal division of property is not a fair division of property.
 There’s every chance that you disproportionally financially contributed to some asset.
 If you’re making more money than your spouse you probably contributed more to car payments, home payments, etc.

 Paying extra morally entitles you to large percentages of those items.
 Obviously, those things can’t actually split into pieces, so instead, you’re entitled to the most valuable assets.
 Remember, assets that generate wealth, like property, are worth more than assets that depreciate, like vehicles.